-- (a) An employee who returns to work after the expiration of the maternity or parental leave shall retain the seniority he/she had accrued immediately prior to commencing the leave and shall be credited with seniority for the period covered by the approved leave. - (b) The employee shall be deemed to have resigned on the date upon which his/her leave commenced if notice of return from leave is not made within one month prior to the expiration of the leave or if he/she does not return to work on the date specified on the notice of return from leave.
+- (a) An employee who returns to work after the expiration of the maternity or parental leave shall retain the seniority they have accrued immediately prior to commencing the leave and shall be credited with seniority for the period covered by the approved leave. - (b) The employee shall be deemed to have resigned on the date upon which their leave commenced if notice of return from leave is not made within one month prior to the expiration of the leave or if they do not return to work on the date specified on the notice of return from leave.